golmschenk/qusi/docs/python_api_for_tess_data.rst

 The first thing to do with this package is get the available :code:`Observation`'s (which is a class of the :code:`astroquery.mast` package.
 What "observation" means here is a bit vague, but basically each :code:`Observation` is a collection of related measurements from TESS.
 There are two main types of :code:`Observations` for TESS: time-series and full-frame images (FFIs).
-Time-series include the lightcurves and related transit detection information, as well as the original target pixel files (TPFs) those lightcurves are generated from.

-To get a single :code:`Observation` we can use something like:
+To get the :code:`Observation`s for a single TESS input catalog (TIC) ID target we can use something like:

 .. code-block:: python

     from astroquery.mast import Observations
-    observation = Observations.query_criteria(obs_collection='TESS', target_name='121420805')
+    observations = Observations.query_criteria(obs_collection='TESS', target_name='25132999')

 This returns an :code:`astropy` :code:`Table` object where each row is an :code:`Observation`.
 The :code:`query_criteria` command is used for all missions MAST stores data for.
 To specify we want TESS data, we are filtering using :code:`obs_collection`.
-For TESS data, the :code:`target_name` refers to the TESS input catalog (TIC) number of the target (note that it needs to be passed as a string).
+For TESS data, the :code:`target_name` refers to the TIC number of the target (note that it needs to be passed as a string).
 There are lots of other things we could filter on.
 We can get the full list of filter parameters using :code:`Observations.get_metadata('observations')`.
 Be careful when filtering though, as some of the parameter names are not particularly clear.
 For example, there is both a :code:`obs_id` and a separate :code:`obsid` parameter which have very different values.

+Looking at the results of this query, there are many :code:`Observation`s for this single target, all of which are of the time-series type.
+Of the time-series type observations, 2 subcategory types exists for TESS: single-sector observations and multi-sector observations.
+The :code:`dataURL` column of the :code:`Observation` will end in :code:`lc.fits` for a single-sector observation (as the main data product is a lightcurve), and will end in :code:`dvt.fits` for a multi-sector observation (as the main data product is a data validation time-series).
+For either, the sector or sector range can be seen in the :code:`dataURL` or :code:`obs_id` column (e.g., `s0001-s0003`).

-If instead of getting just a single observation, we wanted to get all TESS observations, we could run:
+If instead of getting observations for a single target, we wanted to get all TESS observations, we could run:

 .. code-block:: python